mik-jozef/chalk/notes/spec-notes.md

     There is no statement that would assign two variables at once.
-    Therefore if the `assume` clause required the proposition to be true strictly at every point in the program, there would be no way to do that modyfication.
+    Therefore if the `assume` clause required the proposition to be true strictly at every point in the program, there would be no way to do that modification.

-    Or maybe the object destructuring should be considered atomic in this sense?
+    Or maybe destructuring should be considered atomic in this sense?

     What if multiple methods would want to "invisibly" break some assumptions, should that be possible?